OpenDreamProject/od-dm-reference/content/language/proc/clamp.md

 +++
 title = "clamp"
 [extra.return]
-type = "null, num, path, /list" # AUTOGEN FIELD description = '''The provided number, kept between the Low and High values.
+type = "null, num, /list" # AUTOGEN FIELD description = '''The provided number, kept between the Low and High values.
 The original list, with the numeric contents kept between the Low and High values.
 '''